snowplow/snowplowanalytics.com/_posts/2019-02-13-snowplow-scala-analytics-sdk-0.4.0-released/index.md

 permalink: /blog/2019/02/13/snowplow-scala-analytics-sdk-0.4.0-released/
 ---

-We are excited to announce the 0.4.0 release of the [Snowplow Scala Analytics SDK][sdk-repo], a library that provides tools to process and analyze Snowplow enriched events in [Apache Spark][spark], [AWS Lambda][lambda], [Apache Flink][flink], [Scalding][scalding] and other JVM-compatible data processing frameworks.
+We are excited to announce the 0.4.0 release of the [Snowplow Scala Analytics SDK][sdk-repo], a library that provides tools to process and analyze Snowplow enriched events in [Apache Spark][spark], [AWS Lambda][lambda], [Apache Flink][flink], [Scalding][scalding], and other JVM-compatible data processing frameworks.
 This release reworks the JSON Event Transformer to use a new type-safe API, and introduces several other internal changes.

 Read on below the fold for: